JH AGENCY, LLC

 Jill Hames, Writer and Musician

-Jill Hames is a writer, musician, and ESL teacher who, at the age of four, said she wanted to learn every language in the world.
-She hasn’t managed that yet, but is proud to have taught herself enough Swahili to understand context from native speakers.
+Jill Hames is a writer, musician, biblical studies teacher, and ESL tutor who finds life too interesting to pick a niche.
 She has a B.A. in Music and Spanish, a Masters in Library and Information Science, is TEFL.org 168-hour certified to teach English as a second language, and is working towards a Master of Divinity.
+Jill is a member of Delta Omicron and the International Women's Writing Guild.

 [email protected]